tokudamaho/Prediction_of_plasmids_destination/README.md

 ## **k-mer model**
 ### **k-mer_calculation**
-The k-mer composiitons used for generating the violin plot in Figure 2B, as well as for features of machine learning, were calculated using **01_calc_kmers.py**.
+The k-mer composiitons used for generating the violin plot in Figure 3B, as well as for features of machine learning, were calculated using **01_calc_kmers.py**.
 For features of machine learning, canonical k-mer freqency were calculated using **01_cal_kmers_canonical.py** and subsequently converted to canonical k-mer features using **canonical.py**.
 The input plasmid seqences are stored in k-mer_calculation directory, while 127 chromosomal sequences of recipient candidates have been uploaded in Figshare.
-The output files correspond to "plasmid_kmer.csv" and "host_kmer.csv" for 14 plasmids and 127 recipient candidates, respectively.
+Output files are generated separately for each k, e.g., host_2mer.csv–host_7mer.csv and plasmid_2mer.csv–plasmid_7mer.csv. for 14 plasmids and 127 recipient candidates, respectively.

 ### Model_construction
 **02_kmer_train_gridsearch_cano.py** trains Random Frest models using k-mer composition differences as input features.
 Separated models are constructed for each k-mer lemgth from k = 2 to 7.